 - UCL – my thesis is going to be published in the distinction projects library on the UCLIC website https://uclic.ucl.ac.uk

 Blind and partially sighted (BPS) people experience high rates of unemployment and can be excluded from design-based work due to perceptions that sight is a requirement.
-Prop design for films, TV and the theatre is one such area dominated by a sighted workforce and approach.
-We contribute TinkerProp, a web-based prototype of an accessible voice-user interface (VUI), to help create initial proposals for work in the field of prop design.
+Prop or object design for theatre, film and TV is one such area dominated by a sighted workforce and approach.
+We contribute TinkerProp, a web-based low fidelity prototype of an accessible voice-user interface (VUI), to help create initial proposals for work in the field of prop design.
 Our work has two parts: 1) design of TinkerProp with inputs from 7 experts (4 BPS, 3 non-BPS); 2) usability testing with 8 BPS novice designers.
-We compare TinkerProp (experimental group) to a traditional vision-based approach (control group) using speculative design, audio gamification of ideation, and Wizard-of-Oz methods.
+We compare TinkerProp to a traditional vision-based approach using speculative design, audio gamification of ideation, and Wizard-of-Oz methods.
 Two independent judges evaluated the final design proposals.
-Our results showed that BPS designers found TinkerProp engaging and useful for learning prop design knowledge and skills and had increased interest and confidence in gaining employment in prop-making when compared to the control group.
-In addition, a strong positive correlation was found between the two judges’ ratings indicating their mutual agreement favouring the proposals developed with the use of TinkerProp.
-We discuss the lessons learned and contribute evidence for the possibility of technology to augment training for employment traditionally associated with needing sight.
+Our results showed that BPS designers found TinkerProp engaging and useful for learning prop design and had increased interest and confidence in gaining employment in prop-making when compared to a control group.
+In addition, the two judges’ ratings indicated their mutual agreement favouring the proposals developed with the use of TinkerProp.
+This study is an attempt to (re)initiate discourse around accessibility of art, craft and design education and employment among the HCI community in a unique and creative way.
+We describe the VUI prototype design process, discuss lessons learned, and contribute evidence for the possibility of technology to augment training for employment traditionally associated with needing sight.

 - CHI23 – the ACM CHI Conference on Human Factors in Computing Systems is the premier international conference of Human-Computer Interaction (HCI).